streamlit/docs/content/streamlit-cloud/share-your-app/share-previews.md

 <Note>

-Share previews are generated only for public apps deployed on Community Cloud.
+Share previews are generated only for public apps deployed on Streamlit Community Cloud.

 </Note>